 Linda, in your book “Being the Boss,” you discuss the imperatives for becoming a great leader.
 How do those connect to the drive for diversity?

-“Manage your network” helps leaders manage their relationships with people with no formal authority, but who are hugely important for getting a job done.
+“Manage your network” helps leaders manage their relationships with people over whom they have no formal authority, but who are hugely important for getting a job done.

 Many people think their organization is dealing with a selection problem, when really it’s a development problem.
 The research shows that stars are made, not born